ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Archive/LAB_AK_04-connect-iot-device-to-azure.md

 1. Using a browser, open the [Azure Cloud Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.

+    > **Note**: If the cloud shell has not been configured, follow the steps in **Lab 3 - Exercise 2 - Task 3: Configure cloud shell storage & Task 4: Install Azure CLI Extension - cloud environment**.

 1. In the Azure Cloud Shell, to monitor the event messages that are being received by your IoT hub, enter the following command:

     ```cmd/sh